All Episodes

 But they came back to their dead animals and dead plants on their lawn.

-Yeah, that would prove not only overwhelming scientific evidence, but they went on to say, the Arizona State Health Department and the Maricopa County Health Department, that they were just imagining these symptoms and the deaths were normal.
+Yeah, that would prove not only overwhelming scientific evidence, but they went on to say the Arizona State Health Department and the Maricopa County Health Department that they were just imagining these symptoms and the deaths were normal and the kids started to get sick.

 Exactly.

-Not only did we have scientific information that the symptoms were all linked together, and not from sick house syndrome, not because African-Americans have bad diets and they even had the nerve to say that, but because we had many dead people and what they were saying was, well, they were very old and they were going to die.
+Not only did we have scientific information that the symptoms were all linked together and not from sick health syndrome, not because African Americans have bad diets and they even had the nerve to say that, but because we had many dead people and what they were saying was, well, they were very old and they were going to die.

 Well, those are the most vulnerable people.